-Academic art is a style of painting, sculpture, and architecture produced under the influence of European academies of art.
+Academic art is a style of painting, sculpture, and architecture produced under European academies of art.

-From England, with the Royal Academy to Denmark with its Royal Danish Academy of Fine Arts which was founded in 1754, European society was saturated with academic art by the end of the 19th century.
+From England, with the Royal Academy to Denmark with its Royal Danish Academy of Fine Arts, founded in 1754, European society was saturated with academic art by the end of the 19th century.

 Phryne before the Areopagus

 - Dimensions: 80.5 cm × 128 cm (31.7 in × 50 in)